Causes: The many colours of hydrogen – fossil fuel scam

 Summary

-“Perhaps surprisingly, the greenhouse gas footprint of blue hydrogen is more than 20% greater than burning natural gas or coal for heat and some 60% greater than burning diesel oil for heat.” – Howarth et al, 2021
+Perhaps surprisingly, the greenhouse gas footprint of blue hydrogen is more than 20% greater than burning natural gas or coal for heat and some 60% greater than burning diesel oil for heat. – Howarth et al, 2021

 - In its pure elemental form, hydrogen can be burned to generate energy.
-Because the only by-product is water, it is a clean source of energy that does not contribute to climate change.
+Because the only by-product is water, it’s a clean source of energy that does not contribute to climate change.
+However, to produce hydrogen requires separating it from other compounds through electrolysis, which creates the greenhouse gases carbon dioxide CO2 and methane CH4.
+Moreover:

-- Black: from back coal
+- Black: back coal

-- Brown: from lignite or brown coal
+- Brown: lignite or brown coal

-- Grey: from methane
+- Grey: methane

 Causes